Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Lessons/11-Deployment.md

 git push heroku master
 ```

-**GET AN ERROR?**: When deploying with Git, Heroku wants to initiate the repo from the project root, where your` manage.py`  file lives.
+⚠️ **GET AN ERROR?**: When deploying with Git, Heroku wants to initiate the repo from the project root, where your ` manage.py`  file lives.
 You might notice in the tutorial repo that `manage.py` is one level down.
 Even though running the app locally with Heroku worked, if you try to deploy with `git push heroku master` you’ll receive an error that says `Failed to detect app`.
 You can fix this by running the following command instead of `git push heroku master`:

 ```bash
 git subtree push —-prefix projectname heroku master
 ```

+⏰ **Why does this take so long?!**

+Every time you push to Heroku, it kicks off the following deployment workflow:

+1. Examine `requirements.txt` for changes since the last deployment.
+      - Install new dependencies automatically.
+2. Run all new migrations found since the last deployment.
+      - Heroku executes the exact same `manage.py` commands we've practiced all term!
+3. Launch the production server according to the command in the `Procfile`.

 ### Step 6: Push to GitHub (2m)